(Photography by the talented, Tyann Marcink)

 Nothing breaks up a boring day at work or a long commute quite like scrolling through a feed of beautiful places (and beautiful people enjoying those beautiful places).

-Needless to say, the opportunity for vacation rental folks—who by default have a cornucopia of beautiful places to photograph, right in their backyard—is enormous.
+Needless to say, the opportunity for vacation rental folks and Airbnb hosts—who by default have a cornucopia of beautiful places to photograph, right in their backyard—is enormous.

 Still need some convincing?
 Here are a few tips to inspire you to get started.